mu-majid/sql-postgres-lab/README.md

   - Most of validation rules are best put on the server, and only the critical ones are on the database side
   ![validation](./pics/validation.png)

+### Building A Like System:

+  **The Wrong Way**:

+  1. Adding a `likes` column on the resource to be liked (like posts, comments, ...), it has many disadvantages, like we can't know who liked the resource.